preadly/Bulbasaur/README.md

 # Bulbasaur
 Bulbasaur was created with the objective of shares the component used by Preadly on crawler operations.
-He is mudule fo crawler operations on each operation is used the xml parser Nokogiri and Bulbasaur is just helper for simplify operations with HTML.
+He is mudule for crawler operations on each operation is used the xml parser Nokogiri and Bulbasaur is just helper for simplify operations with HTML.

 [![Build Status](https://travis-ci.org/preadly/Bulbasaur.svg?branch=master)](https://travis-ci.org/preadly/Bulbasaur)
 [![Code Climate](https://codeclimate.com/github/preadly/Bulbasaur/badges/gpa.svg)](https://codeclimate.com/github/preadly/Bulbasaur)